Přístupnostní navigace

 Doctoral Board

 Chairman :doc.
 Ing.
 Pavel Rudolf, Ph.D.Councillor internal :prof. Ing.
 Jiří Pospíšil, Ph.D.prof.
 Ing.
 Jan Jedelský, Ph.D.doc.
 Ing.
-Jaroslav Katolický, Ph.D.doc.
+Jaroslav Katolický, Ph.D.prof.
 Ing.
 Zdeněk Jegla, Ph.D.Councillor external :Ing.
 Milan Kořista, Ph.D.
 (Siemens, o.z.
 Industrial Turbomachinery, Brno)

 Fields of education